comery/SJM/README.md

                         time interval (s) to check your submitted jobs, default=60 -l LINES_PER_TASK, --lines LINES_PER_TASK
-                        split shell scripts by INT lines, default=0, if l==0, do nothing -gr GIVE_UP_CHECK_ROUND, --give_up_check_round GIVE_UP_CHECK_ROUND
+                        split shell scripts by INT lines, default=0, if l==0, do nothing -rps, --read_parameters_from_script
+						whether to read sbatch parameters from scripts -gr GIVE_UP_CHECK_ROUND, --give_up_check_round GIVE_UP_CHECK_ROUND
                         if job still None or Error, it will give up to check your jobs, default=20